MicrosoftDocs/learn/learn-pr/azure/build-your-first-blazor-web-app/includes/3-exercise-configure-environment.md

 ![Screenshot of the Debug Toolbar in Visual Studio with the Stop Debugging button highlighted.](../media/stop-debug.png)

 The first time you run a web app in Visual Studio, it will set up a development certificate for hosting the app over HTTPS and then prompt you to trust the certificate.
 We recommend agreeing to trust the certificate.
-The certificate will only be used for local development, and without it most browsers will complain about the security of the website.
+The certificate is only used for local development, and without it most browsers complain about the security of the website.

 Wait for the app to launch in the browser.
 Once you get to the following page, you've successfully run your first Blazor app!